Accelerate your career with the 90 Day Mentoring Challenge → Learn More

 • Royi shares his insights on the current state of artificial intelligence and where we are on the spectrum towards singularity.

-• we dive into the topic of dynamic 365 sales conversation intelligence and how it is being used to enhance sales processes within organizations.
+• We dive into the topic of dynamic 365 sales conversation intelligence and how it is being used to enhance sales processes within organizations.

 • Learn about Royi's career journey and how he ended up working for Microsoft.